ericbulloch/kwmd/tools/linpeas.md

 - Check what cron jobs are listed
 - What groups the current user belong to

 There are many other checks and the list keeps growing.
-I download and follow the instructions found at the [linPEAS repository](https://github.com/peass-ng/PEASS-ng/tree/master/linPEAS).
+I download and follow the instructions found at the [LinPEAS repository](https://github.com/peass-ng/PEASS-ng/tree/master/linPEAS).

 ## Examples

-LinPEAS throws a lot of information at me all at once.
+ throws a lot of information at me all at once.
 Generally the first step is to download the file onto the machine.
 I almost always download the file into the `/tmp` directory since it is writable by all users.
 Here are the commands to download the file and make it executable:

 ```bash
 $ wget https://github.com/peass-ng/PEASS-ng/releases/download/20250601-88c7a0f6/linpeas.sh